CompuTec/wms-docs/current/user-guide/managing-uom-in-computec-wms.md

+---
+sidebar_position: 8
+---

 # Managing UoM in CompuTec WMS

 This function allows the management of Units of Measurement (UoM) for the following transactions:

-- Pick Lists from Transfer Request
+- Pick Lists from Transfer Request,

-- Transfer Request (apart from MOR Transfer Request)
+- Transfer Request (apart from MOR Transfer Request),
 - Stock Transfer.

 ---